 Andrea Rappagliosi, Vaccines Europe President

 “Health is a fundamental right of every human being and is a value in itself.
-Only with a healthy population EU Member States can achieve their full economic potential.
-Europe is facing an increase in ageing populations and patient demand, posing tremendous pressure on healthcare services and budgets to delivery quality care in an equitable and efficient manner.
+Only with a healthy population EU Member States can achieve their full economic potential. buy generic viagra Europe is facing an increase in ageing populations and patient demand, posing tremendous pressure on healthcare services and budgets to delivery quality care in an equitable and efficient manner.
 In times of austerity, delivering sustainable and cost-effective healthcare is at the top of the EU Member States’ agenda.

 Cost-effectiveness analyses are a very useful tool for decision-making to assess the value of healthcare interventions.
 Nevertheless when we look at prevention, we need to make sure that the formulas used comprehensively take into account the full benefits of healthcare measures not only from a healthcare system perspective but also from a societal point of view.
 The latter is often difficult to quantify in monetary terms and, in the field of vaccination, current economic evaluations do not usually take into consideration a range of long-term benefits intrinsic to prevention.
 In addition, they do not capture potential economies of scale that may be generated as spin-off benefits.

 Although health is inextricably linked to productivity and therefore the economic well being of individuals and populations, in times of austerity prevention is the first sector to suffer from budget freezing or outright cuts.
 On average estimates suggest that only 3% of the EU Member States’ health budget is allocated to primary prevention.
 This covers a wide array of interventions, ranging from immunisation programmes, to smoking cessation, alcohol consumption, and promotion of healthy life-styles (e.g. nutrition and physical activity).
 According to the OECD this small share of spending is being further impacted by the current financial crisis.